cotestatnt/YA_FSM/README.md

 // Get active state name
 const char* ActiveStateName();

+// Set machine to state at index.
+Will call every function as expected unless told otherwise
+// If is the same state as the current, it should call onEntering and onLeaving and Refresh Timeout void SetState (uint8_t index, bool callOnEntering = true, bool callOnLeaving = true)

 // Set or modify a state timeout (preset = milliseconds) void SetTimeout(uint8_t index, uint32_t preset);